Tax in Bolivia

 How many tax treaties does Bolivia have?

-Approximately 8 active bilateral DTAs (Argentina, France, Germany, Spain, Sweden, UK, and others).
-Bolivia is an Andean Community member and party to CAN Decision 578 (Bolivia, Colombia, Ecuador, Peru).
-There is no US-Bolivia bilateral tax treaty.
-The OECD MLI has not been signed.
-CRS implementation is in progress at SIN.
-Standard SOL is 4 years; 6 years if assessment exceeds threshold; extended for fraud.
+6 active bilateral DTAs per SIN's official list: Argentina, France, Germany, Spain, Sweden, and the UK.
+Bolivia is also an Andean Community member under CAN Decision 578 (with Colombia, Ecuador, Peru).
+There is no US-Bolivia treaty.
+The OECD MLI has not been signed, and CRS implementation is in progress at SIN.

 Major tax firms in Bolivia